Image courtesy of Shutterstock

 Intersection Grave of Princess Trahlyta

-A short drive from the Helen, in the city of Dahlonega, you might be surprised to find a pile of stones in the middle of a traffic intersection which covers the grave of Cherokee Princess Trahlyta.
+A short drive from the Helen, in the city of Dahlonega, you might be surprised to find a pile of stones in the middle of a traffic intersection that covers the grave of Cherokee Princess Trahlyta.
 According to legend, her tribe knew the location of the magic springs of eternal youth from the Witch of Cedar Mountain.

 When Trahlyta rejected a young suitor named Wahsega, he kidnapped her, took her far away, and she lost her youth and beauty.
 On her deathbed, Wahsega promised to bury her near her home by the magic springs.